1. The Shard

 Tours of the theatre are available year round, with evening performances of mainly Shakespearian works taking place from mid-April to mid-October.
 A unique attraction for those who love the theatre.

-In 2020, Shakespeare's Globe will put on performances of Henry VI, Richard III, Swive (Elizabeth) and Sam Wanamaker Playhouse season as well as many more.
+In 2022, Shakespeare's Globe will put on performances of Much Ado About Nothing, Julius Caesar, Henry VIII and the Sam Wanamaker Playhouse season, plus lots more.

 where?
 Shakespeare's Globe, 21 New Globe Walk, Bankside, Central London SE1 9DT.
 Tubes: Blackfriars, St Paul's, Southwark.